 More Cat Breeds and Further Research

-When determining if the Manx cat is the right cat for you, be sure to research all aspects of the breed and consult other Manx cat owners, breeders, and rescue groups to learn more.
-Some cats that may also interest you include:
+When determining if the Manx cat is the right cat for you, be sure to research all aspects of the breed and consult other Manx cat owners, breeders, and rescue groups for more information.
+Similar cats include: